julian36alvarez/Notas/Notas/Inglés para Entrevistas de Trabajo/Notas.md

 **Pair Coding or Programming:** an Agile technique originating from extreme programming in which two developers get together and code using the same screen.

 **Portfolio:** a portable showcase of your work and talents which represent your skills and achievements.

+## 13 Tell me about yourself - your 1 minute commercial.

+**Who you are?**

+I am a highly qualified professional with a Degree in System Engineer  and over five years of experience in the areas of development and IT within different industries.

+**What makes you unique?**
+Among the strengths, I have developed are my excellent communication skills, attention to detail, teamwork, problem solving skills and being innovative especially in development strategies.

+Now I am looking for a new challenge in Java development.
+I would like to contribute with my qualifications and experience in order to reach company goals.

+## 14. Talk to me about your past work experiences.

+I have had experience in software development, management and IT positions.
+My latest position was as Java software developer and it was a great experience since I had the chance to work with a team of 3 talented employees and together we reached our company goals, we worked in the development of the emergency platform of COVID.